Gluesticks Blog

 Instructions

-• In a large mixing bowl combine butter, shortening and sugar.
+• In a large mixing bowl, combine butter, shortening, and sugar.
 Beat until fluffy.
-Turn mixer down and add egg, vanilla and almond extract.
+Turn the mixer down and add egg, vanilla, and almond extract.
 Add baking powder.
-Sift in and flour and cornstarch until mixed thoroughly (1-2 minutes).
+Add flour and cornstarch and mix thoroughly.
+If the dough seems crumbly, keep mixing with a paddle attachment.
+It'll come together!

-• Lightly flour your working surface and shape dough into a large ball.
+• Lightly flour your working surface and shape the dough into a large ball.

-• Roll dough out to desired thickness (I usually do 1/4- 3/8″) and cut into shapes.
+• Roll dough out to desired thickness (I usually do 1/4- 3/8″) and cut into shapes using cookie cutters.
 Add flour to dough if it feels too sticky but a nice soft dough is what you want.

-Carefully transfer cut out cookie shapes with a spatula to a baking sheet.
-Bake baking sheets at 325 degrees for 10-12 minutes.
-Cookies will be soft.
-Let sit on baking sheet for 5 minutes before carefully moving to a cooling rack.
+Carefully transfer the cut-out cookie shapes with a spatula to a baking sheet.
+Bake the baking sheets at 325 degrees for 12-14 minutes.
+The cookies will be soft.
+Let them sit on the baking sheet for 5 minutes before carefully moving them to a cooling rack.
 Cool completely before frosting.

 Frosting

-• Place frosting in a ziploc bag or frosting bag.
-Zig zag across each cookie.
-Add sprinkles.
+• Spoon frosting into a ziploc bag or frosting bag.
+Pipe stars, shells, or zig-zag across each cookie.
+(WATCH MY VIDEO FOR A VISUAL TUTORIAL) Add sprinkles.

 Notes